 In this case, spraying T.O.N. on the grill, the decking underneath and then around the home’s exterior would be well worth the effort.
 It would be wise to spray as much of the underside of any decking too, the ground around the grill, etc. T.O.N. works by breaking down scent trails at the molecular level.
 Results are immediate, easy to reach and biodegradable.
 T.O.N. can be used over plants, grass, home siding and in the home without posing a hazard to people or pets.

 Now you didn’t mention it but if there were rodents in the home, treating inside will be required too.
 Focus the applications to where you know rodents were either found or where droppings were seen.

-Use any standard PUMP SPRAYER to apply the NNz.
-And since results will be noticed immediately, let treatments sit for one week before reapplying.
+Results will be noticed immediately, let treatments sit for one week before reapplying.
 If you still notice odor after 1 week, focus on what could be “holding” the odor.
 Porous materials like cement slabs, carpets, wood, wood chips or just plain soil that has been saturated with urine or feces for many years may require 2-3 applications to penetrate deep enough for complete odor removal.

 Once you’ve treated the area for the odor, install ULTRA SOUND REPELLERS pointed at the area to make sure they don’t come back.
 These units send out a sound people can’t hear but mice and other small rodents do not like.
 They’ll avoid the area where they hear the sound and will not forage or nest anywhere close.